 The course consists of 8 modules:

 - Introduction to Diplomacy of Small States: We consider the role of small states as members of a set of principal, though not exclusive, actors in the international order.
 We look at qualitative and quantitative definitions of small states.
-We analyse the bases of foreign policy choices and diplomatic method, and consider the choices and methods available to small states in the areas of security, development and status building.
+We analyse the bases of foreign policy choices and diplomatic methods and consider the choices and methods available to small states in the areas of security, development, and status building.

 - The Ministry of Foreign Affairs in Small States: We look at how foreign ministries of small states conduct tasks arising from their primary responsibility to help implement the state’s foreign policy; tasks relating to information, representation, protection, and negotiation.
 We also consider two aspects of the structure of a small state foreign ministry: organisational set-up and human resource management.

 - Security: We focus on the central concern of any state’s security, namely the safeguarding of territorial integrity, which is as vital to small states as to larger states.
 We analyse the various threats to a small state’s territorial integrity (actual, latent, or potential) and examine how the diplomatic process in addressing each is unique.

 - Economic Diplomacy: We look at the economic openness to which small states are subject, the linkages between smallness and peripherality, and smallness and low level of development.
 We examine the resilience of small states to their economic vulnerabilities and the way these vulnerabilities affect their bilateral and multilateral economic diplomacy.

 - Environmental Diplomacy: States must take both preventative and remedial action in the face of environmental risks and natural disasters.
 In environmental concerns, size is the major element of vulnerability.
 We look at actions being taken by small island states to meet the challenge of long-term effects of such phenomena as ozone depletion and climate change; then the impact of natural disasters such as hurricanes, earthquakes, or tsunamis.